backdrop-contrib/domain/README.txt

   - anothersite.com
   - example.com:3000 <-- non-standard ports are treated as unique domains.

-By default, these sites share all tables in your Drupal installation.
+By default, these sites share all tables in your Backdrop installation.

-The module uses Drupal's node_access() system to determine what content is available on each site in the network.
-Unlike other multi-domain modules for Drupal, the Domain Access module determines user access based on the active domain that the user is viewing, rather than which group or site the user belongs to.
+The module uses Backdrop's node_access() system to determine what content is available on each site in the network.
+Unlike other multi-domain modules for Backdrop, the Domain Access module determines user access based on the active domain that the user is viewing, rather than which group or site the user belongs to.